hazendaz/tomcat10/README.md

 - Setup for psi probe
 - And if you want, drop back in tomcat wars and those are pre-configured as well but intentionally left out

+## Notes ##
-note: Credential usage here is simply for testing purposes only and should be considered exposed.
+- Credential usage here is simply for testing purposes only and should be considered exposed.
-note: Tomcat 10.0 was not created for psi-probe as jakarta work never finished during that time and it since went end of life.
+- Tomcat 10.0 was not created for psi-probe as jakarta work never finished during that time and it since went end of life.
 So tomcat 10 servers as 10.1 line only.